openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Introduction to Open Response Assessments
 *****************************************

-Open response assessments allow instructors to assign questions that might not have definite answers, such as text responses or short essays.
+Open response assessments allow the course team to assign questions that might not have definite answers, such as text responses or short essays.
 Learners submit responses to questions, then each learner and the learner's  peers compare the responses to a rubric that you create.
 You can also allow learners to upload an image to accompany a text response.

 Open response assessments can include both peer assessments and self assessments.
 In peer assessments, learners compare their peers' responses to a